nesamouzehkesh/photo-flickr/README.md

 - Finally, install.sh will run a data fixture command to populate some dummy data into your database.

-- When everything is installed navigate to the site home page, then click on “admin” link; the
+## Administration

-credentials are:
+When everything is installed navigate to the site home page, then click on “admin” link; the credentials are:

-Username: admin@admin.com
+- Username: admin@admin.com

-Password: admin
+- Password: admin